 Psychological Services International (PSI) has been providing counseling services in Bangkok since 2002.
 The majority of their clients are expatriates living in Bangkok, and each of PSI’s counsellors hold a minimum of a Master’s Degree in counseling or a mental health-related field.
 Their multicultural team also offer services in English, French, Italian, Thai, and Portuguese.

 Samantha (Sam) Pryor is a trained psychotherapist and hypnotherapist who relocated to Bangkok from the UK in 2010.
 Having moved to support her partner with his career, Samantha is also well-placed to help individuals deal with the challenges associated with expat living and can offer a personal perspective for those struggling to adapt.
 Her initial consultation is free.

 Scott Berry Associates is run by Scott Berry MBA, PHD, who is a professionally certified coach and counsellor serving the diverse expat communities of the Asia Pacific region for over 14 years.
 Supporting both individuals and organisations.

-This list is not an exhaustive list of counselors available in Bangkok, it has been generated by actual personal recommendation.
+Editors Note: This list is not an exhaustive list of counselors available in Bangkok, it has been generated by actual personal recommendation.
 We highly recommend contacting a few of the above and finding who you personally feel most comfortable with.
 What works for one person doesn’t always suit another.